district10/snippet-manager/README.md

         smp keyword                                 # search and put into clipboard, uses pbcopy on macOS, xclip on Linux smvi keyword                                # update snippet (I personally use vim)

+    Advanced Usages:
+        sm <keyword> -G java                        # search only java snippets, use `pt --help` to see more options

 ![](sm.gif)